FAS-UNet: A Novel FAS-driven Unet to Learn Variational Image Segmentation: Variational Segmentation via the CNN Framework

 where $\bm{b}=\mathcal{A}^Tf$ and $\bm{\alpha}=(\mathcal{A}, \nabla, \mu,\nu)$.

-\subsubsection{Feature fusion segmentation}
+\subsubsection{Feature Fusion~Segmentation}

-Once the features $\bm{u}$ are obtained, the segmentation is done by fusing $\bm{u}$ properly in the second stage, for example, many novel image segmentation methods \cite{XHCai2013,liu_WeightedVariational_2018,ma_ImageSegmentation_2018} have been proposed based on thresholding the smooth solution $\bm{u}$.
-Then the fusing process for feature $\bm{u}$ is defined by
+Once the features $\bm{u}$ are obtained, the~segmentation is performed by fusing $\bm{u}$ properly in the second stage; for~example, many novel image segmentation methods~\cite{XHCai2013,liu_WeightedVariational_2018,ma_ImageSegmentation_2018} have been proposed based on thresholding the smooth solution $\bm{u}$.
+Then, the fusing process for feature $\bm{u}$ is finished in (\ref{eq0a}).